Phan Thi Kim Phuc

-The image, taken for the Associated Press by a 21-year-old Vietnamese-American photographer named Nick Ut, shows her at nine years of age running naked on a road after being severely burned on her back by a South Vietnamese napalm attack.
+The image shows a nine-year-old Phúc running naked on a road after being severely burned on her back by a South Vietnamese Air Force napalm attack.
+The image became one of the most iconic and powerful symbols of the war, influencing global public opinion and anti-war movements.

-She later founded the Kim Foundation International to provide aid to child victims of war.
+After years of medical treatment for her injuries, Phúc eventually moved to Canada, where she became a citizen and later founded the Kim Foundation International, a nonprofit organization dedicated to helping child victims of war.
+She has since become a UNESCO Goodwill Ambassador and a prominent advocate for peace and reconciliation, frequently sharing her experiences to promote healing and understanding.

+Her story has been widely documented in books, interviews, and documentaries, highlighting her journey from war victim to humanitarian.
+Despite enduring lifelong physical and emotional scars, Phúc continues to use her platform to support survivors of conflict and raise awareness about the humanitarian impact of war.

 Vietnam War napalm attack

-Phan Thi Kim Phúc and her family were residents of the village of Trảng Bàng in South Vietnam.
+Phan Thi Kim Phúc and her family lived in Trảng Bàng in South Vietnam.
 On June 8, 1972, South Vietnamese planes dropped napalm on Trảng Bàng, which had been attacked and occupied by North Vietnamese forces.
-Kim Phúc joined a group of civilians and South Vietnamese soldiers who were fleeing from the Caodai Temple to the safety of South Vietnamese-held positions.
+Phúc joined a group of civilians and South Vietnamese soldiers who were fleeing from the Caodai Temple to the safety of South Vietnamese-held positions.
 The Republic of Vietnam Air Force pilot flying an A-1E Skyraider mistook the group for enemy soldiers and diverted to attack.
-The bombing killed two of Kim Phúc's cousins and two other villagers.
-Kim Phúc received third degree burns after her clothing was burned by the fire.
+The bombing killed two of Phúc's cousins and two other villagers.
+Phúc received third degree burns after her clothing was burned by the fire.

 Images and rescue

-Associated Press photographer Nick Ut took a photograph of Kim Phúc running naked amid other fleeing villagers, South Vietnamese soldiers, and other press photographers.
-This became one of the most haunting images of the Vietnam War.
-In an interview many years later, she recalled she was yelling, Nóng quá, nóng quá ("too hot, too hot") in the picture.
+Photographer Nick Ut sold the Associated Press (AP) a photograph of Phúc running naked amid other fleeing villagers, South Vietnamese soldiers, and other press photographers.
+Ut was attributed as the photographer, but this has been contested without clear resolution since the release of The Stringer in 2025.
+In an interview many years later, Phúc recalled she was yelling, Nóng quá, nóng quá ("So hot, so hot") in the picture.
 The New York Times editors were at first hesitant to consider the photo for publication because of the nudity, but they eventually approved it.
 A cropped version of the photo—with the press photographers to the right removed—was featured on the front page of The New York Times the next day.
-It later earned a Pulitzer Prize and was chosen as the World Press Photo of the Year for 1973.
+Titled "The Terror of War", it later earned a Pulitzer Prize and was chosen as the World Press Photo of the Year for 1973.